An ad-free and cookie-free website.

 Efficient Frontier is a term used in portfolio theory to describe the combinations of portfolios that offer the highest return at any given level of risk.
 It is often depicted on a risk-return plot with risk on the x-axis and return on the y-axis.
-It is the top half of the parabola starting at the Minimum Variance Portfolio.
-The parabola, called the Opportunity Set, is the collection of all portfolio combinations of all risky assets.
+It is the top half of the hyperbola starting at the Minimum Variance Portfolio.
+The hyperbola, called the Opportunity Set, is the collection of all portfolio combinations of all risky assets.

 Synonym: portfolio frontier, efficient portfolio

 For context, the ideal portfolio is one that maximizes return while minimizing risk.
 In practice this requires an estimation of both return and risk which is difficult to accomplish.
 The Theory also states that all investors view the world using mean-variance optimal portfolios, which we know couldn't be farther from the truth.
 The estimation of risk requires many calculations that only professional investors are capable and interested in performing consistenly over time.
 Therefore, while investing on Efficient Frontier is a nice goal and something every investor should strive for, here is where practicality differs from from theory by a wide margin.

 Joy: In practice, what percentage of

 Doc: Well, probably close to zero.
 Remember it's a theory.

 This video can be accessed in a new window or App , at the YouTube Channel or from below.